Quick Answer

 If you’ve watched TV or driven down a highway over the past 30 years, you’ve probably seen a commercial or billboard for a personal injury lawyer that promises “You’ll Only Pay if You Win.”
 They’re mostly telling you the truth.
 But they’re also leaving out important details about what winning means and how much you’ll get if you do.

-Many personal injury lawyers only want you to think of how much you’ll get from your total settlement (i.e. the number you see highlighted on the billboard).
-Just as importantly, you should ask how much you should expect to pay in an accident and what the lawyer will do to help you.
+Many personal injury lawyers only want you to think about how much you'll get from your total settlement (i.e. the number you see highlighted on the billboard).
+Just as importantly, you should ask what you'll actually take home, what you'll be charged for along the way, and what the lawyer will actually do for you.
 To understand that, you need to understand the way personal injury lawyers talk.
-Even everyday words like “cost” can mean something different in a legal context than they do in a grocery store.
-Here’s a few key terms you need to know:
+Even everyday words like "cost" can mean something different in a legal context than they do in a grocery store.
+Here are a few key terms you need to know:

 Contingency Fee: A contingency fee is a set percentage of a case settlement that is paid to your lawyer after your case settles.
 The personal injury industry norm for cases that do not involve a lawsuit is 33.3% and for those that do include a lawsuit, the norm is a 40% fee.